wp-plugins/my-portfolio-plus/readme.txt

 4. Platform choosing capabilities, works just like standard categories.

 == Changelog ==
+= 1.0.6 =
+* Fixed bug that stopped plugin from functioning within ran in a subfolder of the webserver

 = 1.0.5 =
 * Added support for Default Wordpress URL's, just use ?page_id=projects instead of /projects